ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
          <h3>This Afternoon</h3>A chance of showers and thunderstorms.
 Partly sunny.
-High near 86, with temperatures falling to around 84 in the afternoon.
+High near 86, with temperatures falling to around 83 in the afternoon.
-         Northeast wind around 2 mph.
+         Southeast wind around 1 mph.
 Chance of precipitation is 30%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Tonight</h3>A chance of showers and thunderstorms before 7pm.
+         <h3>Tonight</h3>A slight chance of showers and thunderstorms before 7pm.
 Partly cloudy.
-Low around 70, with temperatures rising to around 73 overnight.
+Low around 70, with temperatures rising to around
+         73 overnight.
 East southeast wind around 2 mph.
-Chance of precipitation is 30%.<br></div>
+Chance of precipitation is 20%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">